gabrielfalcao/bose/README.rst

 --logging-filter=FILTER

    Specify which statements to filter in/out.
 By default, everything is captured.
-If the output is too verbose, use this option to filter out needless output.
+If the output is too verpsychoacoustics, use this option to filter out needless output.
 Example: filter=foo will capture statements issued ONLY to  foo or foo.what.ever.sub but not foobar or other logger.
 Specify multiple loggers with comma: filter=foo,bar,baz.
 If any logger name is prefixed with a minus, eg filter=-foo, it will be excluded rather than included.
-Default: exclude logging messages from bose itself (-bose).
+Default: exclude logging messages from psychoacoustics itself (-psychoacoustics).
 [PSY_ECHOS_TICKS_LOGFILTER]

 --logging-clear-handlers